hk-speedrunning/Silksong.DebugMod/README.md

 1) Download BepInEx from here: https://github.com/BepInEx/BepInEx/releases/latest
 1) Right click Silksong in Steam -> Properties -> Installed Files -> Browse...
-3) Copy the contents of the BepInEx zip into this folder (Overwrite files if asked)
+3) Copy the contents of the BepInEx zip into this folder (overwrite files if asked)
-4) Start and stop the game once so BepInEx can generate its initial files
+4) Open and close the game once so BepInEx can generate its initial files
-5) Download the mod from here: https://github.com/hk-speedrunning/Silksong.DebugMod/releases/latest
+5) Download DebugMod from here: https://github.com/hk-speedrunning/Silksong.DebugMod/releases/latest
-7) Extract the contents of the mod zip into a folder named DebugMod
+6) Extract the contents of the mod zip into a folder named DebugMod (make sure there is no folder inside that folder)
-8) Copy this folder into BepInEx/plugins in the game folder (Overwrite files when asked)
+7) Copy this folder into `BepInEx/plugins` in the game folder (overwrite files if asked)
+8) Install [Silksong.ModList](https://github.com/silksong-modding/Silksong.ModList) (same process as 5-7)
 9) This mod should not affect saves negatively, but it is a good idea to back them up anyway.
-   Saves are located at %AppData%/../LocalLow/Team Cherry/Hollow Knight Silksong
+   Saves are located at `%AppData%/../LocalLow/Team Cherry/Hollow Knight Silksong`

 # Credits